Yubico/gradle-gpg-signing-plugin/README.md

 Usage
 -----

-The plugin is currently pre-alpha and not available in public repositories just yet.
+The plugin is currently in alpha and not available in public repositories just yet.
 For now, you can install it in your build by cloning and building this repository, and including the jar in your build classpath like so: